-The Charter Township has a combined net position of approximately \$77.3 million for the fiscal year ended December 31, 2019.
-This was a total increase of approximately \$3 million or 4.1 percent from 2018.
-The primary contributing factor to the increase in net position was the reduction of the Other Post Employment Benefits (OPEB) liability of \$16.2 million, however, the majority of the cost reduction is deferred to future years.
-The deferred OPEB cost reductions at December 31, 2019 is \$14.6 million.
+The Charter Township has a combined net position of approximately \$84.4 million for the fiscal year ended December 31, 2020.
+This was a total increase of approximately \$7.1 million or 9.2 percent from 2019.
+There were several contributing factors to the increase in net position including (1) an increase in cash and investments, (2) an increase in property tax and special assessment receivables as a result of increased revenues, (3) an increase in capital assets as a result of contributed capital from the Grand Blanc Fire Commission, and (4) a reduction of the Other Post- Employment Benefits (OPEB) liability.
+The deferred OPEB cost reductions also declined approximately \$1.5 million at December 31, 2020 to \$13.1 million.
 As required with the implementation of Governmental Accounting Standards Board (GASB) Statement no. 75 in 2018, the net OPEB liability was added to the statement of net position for the first time.
 The primary objective of GASB Statement No. 75 was to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions.
 The Township's government-wide statements now report the cost of retiree healthcare, as it is being earned by its employees.
 This is an improved method of measuring the cost of providing government services, and whether the current taxpayers have fully funded the full cost of services.